oTwoWin/Labo_HTTP_1/README.md

 });
 ```

- The argument `-v /var/run/docker.sock:/var/run/docker.sock` is to pass the local Docker socket to the container.
-If your Docker socket is located in another place, please change it.

-After you started the container, you can access the tool with a browser by accessing the URL : localhost:11111 (or your port if you changed it).
+After you started the application, you can access the tool with a browser by accessing the URL : localhost:2000 (or your port if you changed it).

 ### Implementation